vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 `raw_validator_score` = (`validator_stake_i` - `flat_penalty` - `higher_penalty`) / `total_stake`

-In other words, the network calculates an optimal stake that represents an even distribution of stake for the current number of consensus validators and the desired competition level*.
-It then penalises any validators that have stake that exceeds that amount.
+In other words, the network calculates an optimal stake set so that not all validators can reach it, so if the distribution is completely even, no validator has reached the optimum.¹ Optimal stake enures that validators have no financial benefit from becoming over-proportionally large.
+It then penalises any validators that have stake that exceeds the optimal stake amount.
 The raw validator score is then the resulting amount divided by the total stake on the network.

-¹ The network parameter <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.competitionLevel" /> influences how much stake is needed for all validators to reach optimal revenue.
+¹ The network parameter <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.competitionLevel" /> influences how much stake is needed for all validators to reach optimal stake.

 :::note Go deeper
 [Proof of stake rewards spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0061-REWP-pos_rewards.md): Read the full details on how scores are calculated.